anas-didi95/gatsby-webchat/README.md

 ---

 ## General info
-This project supported the following type of authentication:
-* Email and password based authentication
+This project is using Firebase Firestore to real-time update the chat messages between users.

 ---